How can we help?

 Integration via Advanced Connections

-Advanced Connections are LoanPro's webhook tool, allowing you to send information to third-party systems based on your own custom automations and business logic.
+Advanced Connections is LoanPro's powerful webhook functionality, allowing you to send information to third-party systems based on your own custom automations and business logic.

 Advanced Connections can be used for a wealth of different purposes.
 Instead of simply sending a payload of information, you could automate your processes.
-For example, you can use Advanced Connections to automatically log AutoPay adjustments, create third-party integrations with other software like Slack, or make changes to customer profiles.
+For example, you can use Advanced Connections to automatically log AutoPay adjustments, make changes to customer profiles, create third-party integrations with other platforms, and more.
 You could even use some of our other tools in tandem with webhooks—like creating Walkthroughs for your users that have them select smart checklist items that automatically send out webhooks.

-Let's take a look at how these features work.
-Each setting is going to be dependent on what you'd like your webhooks to do, but we'll give you a few examples to show you what you could build yourself.
+Let's take a look at configuring a new webhook.
+Each setting is going to be dependent on what you'd like your webhook to do, but we'll give you a few examples to show you what you could build yourself.
 Below, we'll show you how to build a webhook that's sent to an external source and how to build one that's sent to LoanPro to update something.
 Let's create a trigger-based webhook that's sent out when a loan is five days past due and in the "Open" or "Collections" loan status.
 Here's our rule:

 (and (= status-days-past-due 5) (or (= loan-status "Open") (= loan-status "Collections")))